ronxldwilson/deddit/To Do.md

 31.5 Create subreddit by user
 34. Subreddit moderators
 35. Subreddit settings (visibility, post types)
-25. User karma - Show Total number of posts/ comments that are made in profile section

-Add Search functionality
 Fix the Limit of votes for comments
 Add Peer To Peer message